Samaria: Geography

 There is no clear division between the mountains of southern Samaria and northern Judea.

 History

 Over time, the region has been controlled by numerous different civilizations, including Canaanites, Israelites, Neo-Assyrians, Babylonians, Persians, Seleucids, Hasmoneans, Romans, Byzantines, Arabs, Crusaders, and Ottoman Turks.

 Israelite tribes and kingdoms

 According to the Hebrew Bible, the Israelites captured the region known as Samaria from the Canaanites and assigned it to the Tribe of Joseph.
 The southern part of Samaria was then known as Mount Ephraim.
 After the death of King Solomon (c.
-931 BC), the northern tribes, including Ephraim and Menashe, separated from the southern tribes and established the separate Kingdom of Israel.
+931 BC), the northern tribes, including Ephraim and Menashe, separated themselves politically from the southern tribes and established the separate Kingdom of Israel.
 Initially its capital was Tirzah until the time of King Omri (c.
 884 BC), who built the city of Samaria and made it his capital.
-Samaria was the capital of Israel until its fall to the Assyrians.
-It was condemned by the Hebrew prophets for its "ivory houses" and luxury palaces displaying pagan riches.
+Samaria functioned as the capital of the Kingdom of Israel (the "Northern Kingdom") until its fall to the Assyrians in the 720s.
+Hebrew prophets condemned Samaria for its "ivory houses" and luxury palaces displaying pagan riches.